Borna Rendulić

-Borna Rendulić (/hr/, born 25 March 1992) is a Croatian professional ice hockey forward who is currently playing for Shanghai Dragons of the Kontinental Hockey League (KHL).
+Borna Rendulić (/hr/, born 25 March 1992) is a Croatian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the Shanghai Dragons of the Kontinental Hockey League (KHL).

 Rendulić began playing hockey in Croatia and made his professional debut with KHL Medveščak in 2006, before moving to Finland in 2008 in order to further his career.
 He played for several teams, first at junior levels, before playing professionally in both the top-tier SM-liiga and second-tier Mestis, then moved to North America in 2014 when he signed a contract with the Colorado Avalanche of the NHL.
 Rendulić made his NHL debut that year, the first Croatian-trained player to do so, but spent most of the following two seasons with the Avalanche minor-league affiliates in the AHL.
 After two seasons spent primarily with the Avalanche's AHL affiliate, he signed with the Vancouver Canucks, spending a further season in the AHL with their affiliate before returning to Europe.
 Internationally, Rendulić has played for Croatia in several World Championships, both at the junior and senior level.